cleave13/over-reacting/README.md

 ## Installation

 To install this application locally, clone the repository and run `npm i` to download all of the package dependencies.
-If you just want to see the application in action, visit GITHUB PAGES LINK.
+If you just want to see the application in action, visit [github-pages](https://cleave13.github.io/over-reacting/).

 ### `npm run build`